-- 1. Appreciate the basic philosophical and conceptual approaches to the study of information, information needs, information seeking, and information behavior; - 2.
+- 1. Examine the basic philosophical and conceptual approaches to the study of information, information needs, information seeking, and information behavior; - 2.
 Recognize a range of approaches to information needs and behavior assessment; - 3.
-Appreciate how information behavior studies are done, using a range of technologies; - 4.
-Review the current literature addressing information behaviors for various user populations.
+Examine how information behavior studies are done, using a range of technologies; - 4.
+Review the current literature addressing information behaviors for various user populations; - 5.
+Explain how information behavior research can be used in the design of information services and systems.